The Sigöldugljúfur Canyon, The Valley of Tears

 How to Get to the Sigöldugljúfur Canyon and Parking

-Technically, the drive to the Sigöldugljúfur Canyon does not require an f-road car.
-The trailhead is located along Fjallabaksleið nyrðri, or road f208 north, which no longer is an f-road.
+Technically, the drive to the Sigöldugljúfur Canyon does not require an F-road car.
+The trailhead is located along Fjallabaksleið nyrðri, or road f208 north, which is no longer an F-road.
 So do you need a 4X4 or AWD car to get to Sigöldugljúfur?
-Technically no; you could drive a 2wd car up to the parking area and leave the car there.
-If you are looking for car rental options, I can definitely recommend Blue Car Rental for cars and CampEasy for Camper Vans.
+Technically, no. You could drive a 2wd car up to the parking area and leave the car there.

 However, a couple of things should be considered.
 First of all, check with your rental company if you are allowed to drive three.
-Second of all, the road is still very rough.
-Rental insurance usually does not cover damage to the undercarriage and usually does not cover damages caused by gravel to the bodywork or the glass parts either.
+Secondly, the road is still very rough.
+Rental insurance usually does not cover damage to the undercarriage, and usually does not cover damage caused by gravel to the bodywork or the glass parts either.
 So make sure you have adequate insurance to be on the safe side.

-• Driving Directions: if you are coming from Reykjavik, you would have to drive to Raod F26 and keep following it past the Hrauneyarhighlands centre.
+• Driving Directions: If you are coming from Reykjavik, you would have to drive to Road F26 and keep following it past the Hrauneyjar highland centre.
 From there, keep following the signs to Landmannalaugar.
 You will drive past a Hydroelectric power plant where the road turns rough.
-It’s only about a five minutes drive to the parking from here.
+It’s only about a five-minute drive to the parking from here.

 • Parking: When you cross the first big hill on Fjallabaksleið nyrðri, you will see a wide parking area to your right.
 Leave the car there.